johnwcowan/r7rs-work/CompoundObjectsCowan.md

 ## Specification

-By convention, a subobject that is a list whose car is a symbol and whose cdr is an alist whose keys are symbols is known as a type subobject.
-It specifies the compound object's overall type and any associated key-value properties.
-A compound object may contain more than one such subobject, but only the first one is treated specially.
-If there is no such subobject, the compound object has no particular type.
+When a compound object is created, a type for it may be specified: this is either a symbol or `#f`, meaning that the object has no type.
+Associated key-value properties are also specified in the form of an alist.
+It is an error to mutate an alist passed to any of these procedures.

 ## Procedures

-`(make-compound ` *list*`)`
+`(make-compound ` *typesym props list*`)`

+Create a compound object whose type is *typesym* and whose properties are in *props*.
-Create a compound object containing the objects in *list* in the specified order.
+It contains the objects in *list* in the specified order.
-If any object is itself a compound object, it is flattened into its subobjects, which are then added to the result in sequence.
+If any object in *list* is itself a compound object, it is flattened into its subobjects, which are then added to the compound object in sequence.

-`(compound ` *obj* ...`)`
+`(compound ` *typesym alist obj* ...`)`

 The same as `make-compound`,
 except that it accepts multiple arguments instead of a list.